klava0303/ceros/README.md

 1. Login
 2. Adding a product to the shopping cart
 3. Placing an order

-Additionally, it checks sorting the main inventory page by price and by name.
+Additionally, it checks sorting the products on the main inventory page by price and by name.

 The suite contains a Github Actions workflow, to allow running the tests from Github.